Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

 ## Website and maintenance dashboard revamp

 The [conda-forge.org website](https://conda-forge.org) used to be built around its Sphinx documentation, with several add-ons coming in from different repositories that ended up being "mounted" on the main conda-forge.org deployment.
-This was difficult to maintain and there was little consistency in design, usability and contribution workflows.
+While functional, this approach made the site difficult to maintain and led to many inconsistencies in design, usability, and contribution workflows.

 <div style={{ display: 'flex', justifyContent: 'center', gap: '20px', alignItems: 'flex-start' }}>
   <figure style={{ textAlign: 'center', flex: 1, margin: 0 }}>